2025 Agricultural Policy Trends Based on FFTC-AP platform publications

 Climate change and environmental sustainability

 Across multiple studies, climate changes emerge as a central threat to agrifood systems in Asia.
-Singapore’s “30 by 30, food-resilience goal”, Taiwan’s adaptation strategies, Indonesia’s and Vietnam’s shift to greener growth, and Thailand’s biodiversity finance all stress climate-resilient crops, water management, and low-carbon farming practices.
+Singapore’s climate-resilient infrastructure; water recycling and high-tech farming clusters, Taiwan’s adaptation strategies to implement a net-zero agricultural pathway, Indonesia’s and Vietnam’s shift to greener growth and circular agriculture initiatives, and Thailand’s biodiversity finance, and good aquaculture practice (GAP) standards in the sea grape farming all stress climate-resilient crops, water management, and low-carbon farming practices.

 Natural resource and ecosystem management

 Sea-level rise and yield instability from typhoons, drought, floods, and rising temperature are major challenges.
-Historical Singapore deforestation case related to gambier farming and Indonesian gambier compost show how soil organic carbon (SOC) and erosion control are crucial; Taiwan’s rural resource management and Thailand’s biodiversity protection policies show the need for long term environmental investment and emphasize conserving ecosystems while sustaining livelihoods.
+Singapore’s historical deforestation case related to gambier farming and Indonesian gambier compost show how soil organic carbon (SOC) and erosion control are crucial.
+Taiwan’s rural resource management and Thailand’s biodiversity protection policies show the need for long term environmental investment and emphasize conserving ecosystems while sustaining livelihoods.

-China’s resource allocation for rural revitalization, Indonesia’s cooperative / corporatization models, and Taiwan’s community-based approaches all highlight cooperatives, governance reforms, and integrated planning.
+China’s resource allocation for rural revitalization, Indonesia’s cooperative / corporatization models, Korea’s 4th basic plan for dietary education and Taiwan’s community-based approaches all highlight cooperatives, governance reforms, and integrated planning.

 Export strategies for niche products

-Taiwan’s duck egg export upgrade (welfare standards, certifications), Myanmar’s export rice varieties, Taiwan’s halal industry, and Philippine Nypa cookies demonstrate efforts to move into higher-value and niche markets.
+Taiwan’s duck egg export upgrade (welfare standards, certifications), Myanmar’s export rice varieties, Taiwan’s halal industry, Philippine Nypa cookies, sea grapes in Thailand and indigenous chicken meat in Myanmar demonstrate efforts to move into higher-value chain innovation and niche markets using local or indigenous resources.
+Vitenam’s 50-years agricultural success is attributed to its strong focus on export competitiveness.

 Tariffs, SEZs and regional hubs

-US Reciprocal Tariff impacts, Johor–Singapore special economic zone (SEZ), and Thailand’s logistics hub strategy show how countries manage tariffs, SEZs, and cross-border logistics to stabilize and expand agri-food trade.
+US Reciprocal Tariff impacts, Johor–Singapore special economic zone (SEZ), and Thailand’s logistics hub strategy for ASEAN show how countries manage tariffs, SEZs, and cross-border logistics to stabilize and expand agri-food trade.
+Myanmar, utilizing contract farming for certified rice, demonstrated strong benefit-cost ratios.

 Agricultural social responsibility (ASR)